Technology is cool! January 13 2021

 But we are still ticking along nicely ... just!
 A bit slower than before ... but enjoying the ride and loving what this new technology can do for us.

 Oh I nearly forgot .. the point to all this is we have some lovely new notebooks out now that can all be personalised.
-They are made individally by the customer choosing a name and title for each book , and seeing their finished design in real time on the front and back of the book.
+They are made individally by the customer choosing a name and title for each book , and seeing their finished design in real time on their screen.
 Customers then place their order and hey presto the book is made and shipped out.

 I'm feeling quite smug.